 Key outcomes include:

 - Developing your paddling skills to a higher level of proficiency; developing a personal skill set of rescue and towing skills specific to a variety of conditions; development of a higher level of technical paddling skills in more challenging conditions; an opportunity to master rolling in “real” conditions; safe surfing and rock hopping; loaded and unloaded boat handling, etc.

 - Developing practical group and peer-to-peer leadership, risk assessment, decision-making, judgement, group management, and seamanship skills and experience in the context of a multi-day journey along an exposed wilderness coastline.

 - Reviewing and enhancing your practical understanding of advanced paddling theory including sea state, communication, tides and currents, weather forecasting, maps, charts and navigation, etc.

 - Reviewing and enhancing your practical understanding and experience with wilderness freshwater camping including site selection, camp kitchen, tarpology, sanitation, low-impact camping, nature interpretation, etc.

 Is this Paddle Canada Level 3 sea kayak skills course right for you?

 If you just graduated from the Paddle Canada Level-2 skills this course/expedition is not for you – yet.

-To get the most from this experience you’ll want to have done a few extended trips of 2 or more days totaling 10 overnights.
+To get the most from this experience you’ll want to have done a few extended trips of 2 or more days totalling 10 overnights.
 You’ve paddled in waves and occasionally in surf up to one metre.
 Your technical paddling skills and rescues are intermediate – advanced and you have your roll or are pretty close to having one.
 You may already have certifications in wilderness first aid, VHF radio, swimming and lifesaving although these are not critical to success.